Graphic: Bottle PR Agency

 Are the behaviors and triggers associated with ASMR also similar to other bonding behaviors?

 Yes.
-These bonding behaviors are extremely important for parent and infant bonding, and then continue to be involved in subsequent inter-personal bonding experiences like parent and child (rather than infant) bonding, bonding with other family members, bonding between close friends, and bonding between romantic partners.
+These bonding and affiliative behaviors are extremely important for parent and infant bonding, and then continue to be involved in subsequent inter-personal bonding experiences like parent and child (rather than infant) bonding, bonding with other family members, bonding between close friends, and bonding between romantic partners.

 All of these positive bonding experiences usually involve soft and caring vocal tones, gentle and appropriate touching, focused attention, a development of trust which helps to create and strengthen the bond, and eye contact that conveys honesty, closeness, and genuine emotion.